mmaalo/nodejs-the-complete-guide/notes.md

 Security: Request seperation:
 - Incomeing requests do by default not have access to each other, they are seperated by scope.

+## 04-41
+### Understanding NPM Scripts
+- npm init will create the package.json file.
+- We can add our own scripts in the package.json file.
+    - The "start" script can be run simply by running "npm start" in the terminal
+    - All other scripts is run by writing "npm run scriptname"